mhaugrud/msumcspy/_sources/MoreAboutIteration/SentinelValuesAndValidation.rst

 You can also use a ``while`` loop when you want to **validate** input;  when you want to make sure the user has entered valid input for a prompt.
 Let's say you want a function that asks a yes-or-no question.
-In this case, you want to make sure that the person using your program enters either a Y for yes or N for no (in either upper or lower case).
+In this case, you want to make sure that the person using your program enters either a Y for yes or N for no.
 Here is a program that uses a ``while`` loop to keep asking until it receives a valid answer.
-As a preview of coming attractions, it uses the ``upper()`` method which is described in :ref:`stringMethods` to convert a string to upper case.
 When you run the following code, try typing something other than Y or N to see how the code reacts:

 .. activecode:: ch07_validation